seegongsik

 Why Is Ice Slippery?

-Ice isn't slippery because of melted water or pressure β€” it's the quasi-liquid layer, where surface molecules vibrate freely.
+Ice isn't slippery because of melted water or pressure.
+A quasi-liquid layer, where surface molecules vibrate freely, coats the ice even below freezing and makes it slide.

 Curiosity